Skip to main content

 Problem

-Static builds can’t be tested before deployment.
+Static builds can't be scanned before deployment.

 Solution